OpenGammaProject/Open-Gamma-Detector/README.md

 The software aims to be as simple as possible to understand and maintain; to achieve this I decided to use an off-the-shelf microcontroller - the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 This board can be programmed with the Arduino IDE over micro-USB and is powerful (dual core, good ADC, plenty of memory, ...) enough for the purpose and also exceptionally cheap.

+For quick access and purchase of all the parts (PCB and BOM) you can use [Kitspace](https://kitspace.org/boards/github.com/open-gamma-project/open-gamma-detector/).
+In addition, you'll also need to buy the SiPM (MICROFC-60035-SMT-TR1) at a distributor of your choice.

 ## Key Features

 Here are some of the most important key facts: